-This project uses just one block of Easy Carve to create a two colour block print on fabric.
-This is an adaptable technique that will have you printing yardage in
+This project uses just one block of Softcut to create a two colour block print on fabric.
+This is an adaptable technique that will have you printing yardage in no time!

-Start by drawing your design out onto a piece of Easy Carve.
+Start by drawing your design out onto a piece of Softcut.
 Try using a pencil to map out your image and then a permanent pen to finalise your lines.

 Use a V tool to go round all the edges of your shapes and to carve out the finer detail.